-Bible Studies at the White House: Who's at the Heart of This Spiritual Awakening?
+Bible Studies at the White House: Who's Inside This Spiritual Awakening?

 He's started Bible studies in 40 state capitols, a number of foreign capitols, teaches weekly studies in the U.S. House and Senate and now leads about a dozen members of President Trump's Cabinet in weekly studies of the scriptures.

-Health Secretary Tom Price, Energy Secretary Rick Perry, Education Secretary Betsy Devos, Agriculture Secretary Sunny Perdue, and CIA Director Mike Pompeo are just a few of the regulars.
+Health Secretary Tom Price, Energy Secretary Rick Perry, Education Secretary Betsy DeVos, Agriculture Secretary Sunny Perdue, and CIA Director Mike Pompeo are just a few of the regulars.

 "It's the best Bible study that I've ever taught in my life.
 They are so teachable; they're so noble; they're so learned," Drollinger said.